Albéric Magnard: Music

 Magnard's primary musical influences were contemporary French composers, particularly César Franck.
-Although he devoted much of his compositional efforts towards opera, nowadays he is probably best known for his four symphonies, certain passages of which demonstrate a more Germanic influence, foreshadowing the music of Gustav Mahler.
+Although he devoted much of his compositional efforts towards opera, nowadays he is probably best known for his four symphonies, certain passages of which demonstrate a more Germanic influence.
 His use of fugue and incorporation of chorale, together with the grandeur of expression in his mature orchestral works, have caused him to be called a "French Bruckner".
 Although Bruckner used cyclical forms long before d'Indy "trademarked" the concept to César Franck's name, Magnard's handling of cyclical form is more Franckian than Brucknerian.
 In his operas, Magnard used Richard Wagner's leitmotiv technique.

 Magnard's whole musical output numbers a total of just 22 opus numbers.
 Along with the symphonies and operas are a handful of chamber works including a single string quartet, a quintet for piano and winds, a piano trio, a violin sonata (in G, opus 13), and a cello sonata (in A, opus 20).
 A few more were published posthumously, including the Quatre poèmes en musique, four songs for baritone and piano.